MarcoCrepaldi-iit/mOISC-dRISC/README.md

 # mOISC-dRISC

-This is an open source implementation of a multi-One Instruction Set Processor (mOISC) or dynamic Reduced Instruction Set Computer (dRISC) based on 14 execution modes, for microcontroller applications.
+This is an open source implementation of a multi-One Instruction Set Processor (mOISC) or dynamic Reduced Instruction Set Computer (dRISC) for microcontroller applications.

-This repository comprises a basic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler and an RTL proof-of-concept microarchitecture written in VHDL. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.
+This repository comprises a basic monolithic compilation and translation toolchain from C source code compiled with LLVM and LLVM assembly to the mOISC assembler and an RTL proof-of-concept microarchitecture written in VHDL. mOISC can be used for educational purposes or other research activities, for instance devising other architectures.

 ###### <strong>A full machine description (registers included) is available in the first comments of the file `m.py`</strong>.

 Copyiright (C) 2020-2021 Marco Crepaldi, Istituto Italiano di Tecnologia (www.iit.it), Electronic Design Laboratory (https://edl.iit.it)

-This software is *experimental*, we have not implemented all LLVM-IR instructions, and it works for simple programs.
+The software is *experimental* and *work in progress*, we have not implemented all LLVM-IR instructions, and the compiler works for simple programs based on integer only.
 This software is only a starting point to devise more complex projects/architectures.
 This code is the output of an our internal research project involving OISC.

 ## Prerequisites